SIMPLE PRAYERS FOR CHALLENGING TIMES

 This Little Light of Mine (the Sun) - one of the world’s best-loved spirituals.
 When I heard NASA’s recordings of the Sun, this came to mind.
-It features the actual sounds of the Sun's solar wind and planetary vibration as recorded by NASA as its accompaniment!
+The track actually features the actual sounds of the Sun's solar wind and planetary vibration as recorded by NASA as its accompaniment!

 Panis Angelicus - a beloved Latin text for generations.
 The ubiquitous Franck version has long been part of Catholic services.
 To me, however, as beautiful as it was, it never quite sounded as joyful as the text suggested, literally: "Bread from Heaven".
 I tried to create a more joyful setting for the beautiful text.

 The Lord’s Prayer has been set to music countless times, almost always with great respect and reserve.
 To me , the prayer always felt more loving than the music suggested so I wanted to try to set it in a warmer, more tender and loving context than we’ve typically heard.

 The Prayer of St. Francis - another selection where the popular settings of the prayer always felt more reverential than joyful.
 These very special words always called out to me for a more exuberant and effervescent setting than the ones we’ve often heard.
 The Deerfield School of Mountainside Children’s Chorus sing on the track and they knocked it out of the park!

 Alleluia - Faure’s Pavanne is surely one of the most sublime melodies ever composed.
 The word “Alleluia,” the quintessential expression of praise, was the word that cried to be set to this music.